 From discussions over conference calls to individual student feedback, videos can serve to combine relevant content with emotions, body language, and intent; the aspects of communication we miss out on so often when we’re apart.

 Although educators are trained and practiced in facing students each and every day, many of us are not as practiced in front of a camera.

 COVID-19 happened, forcing schools to flip to "emergency" remote learning on the flip of a coin.
-Video became a mission-critical medium to education.
+Video has become a mission-critical medium for education.